Password protection of sites

 Require host

-- domain name or its suffix:
+- Domain name or its suffix:

 fi.muni.cz

-(therefore corresponds to clients "fi.muni.cz
+(thus corresponds to clients "fi.muni.cz

-- domain name or its suffix:
+- Domain name or its suffix:

 <RequireAll>

-.
-Restrict access from the domain
+is available.
+Denying access from the

 nekde.cz

-would look like this:
+domain would look like this:

 <RequireAll>

-Require not host nekde.cz
+Require not host somewhere.org

 Require all granted